 - Members of foreign armed forces

-The Natick Veterans Oral History Project works in collaboration with numerous organizations, including the Library of Congress, state and local veterans’ organizations, Natick Public Schools and the local cable access station (Natick Pegasus).
+The Natick Veterans Oral History Project works in collaboration with numerous organizations, including state and local veterans’ organizations, Natick Public Schools and the local cable access station (Natick Pegasus).
 The Project is supported by public and private funding, including ongoing support from the Commonwealth of Massachusetts.
 We are grateful for the help given by many in financial support of this project.

 Veterans may be interviewed in a private setting at the Morse Institute Library in Natick, in the veteran’s home or other site (such as a senior center).
 Interviews may also be conducted via Zoom.
 The interviews are copied onto DVDs, one of which is archived at the library.
 The second one is cataloged and made available for public use, and the third DVD is given to the veteran as a personal history.

 As of 2023, the Project included more than 350 interviews available on DVD, and the collection continues to grow.
 Also, video and audio versions of interviews are being posted on the website; the audio may be downloaded onto an Mp3 player.

 The Morse Institute Library receives requests from all over the world to borrow DVDs and videos from the Oral History collection.
 These materials may be borrowed through the Inter-Library system of most public libraries.